codeandapples/imgupper/README.md

 # ImgUpper
 __by codeandapples__

-A nice and easy to use image uploader, currently supporting imgur.com
+A nice, easy to use image uploader - currently supporting imgur.com

 ##Features: